deviantfero/wpgtk/README.md

 also you need to uninstall any other wallpaper manager as it will override this one at startup

 ### Credit
-I found the script by other means, but i found out that the author of the color script that i made the GUI for, i'll leave the link to the original repo down below
+I found the script by other means, but i found out the author of the color script that i made the GUI for, i'll leave the link to the original repo down below

 it's http://github.com/everett1992/wp